adang1345/PythonWin7/README.md

 For the more technical among you, these installers were built from the source distributions published at https://www.python.org/downloads/source/, with the following modifications.
 - Include the file `api-ms-win-core-path-l1-1-0.dll` in the distribution.
 This file was obtained from https://github.com/adang1345/api-ms-win-core-path and is necessary for Python to run on older Windows versions.
 - Create full installers that include all components to allow for a fully offline installation.
 These include debug symbols, debug binaries, and the Universal CRT.
 For Python 3.13 or higher, these include the free-threaded build as well.
-- Allow the installer to proceed on Windows 7 SP1 and Windows Server 2008 R2 SP1.
+- Edit the OS version check to allow the installer to proceed on Windows 7 SP1 and Windows Server 2008 R2 SP1.
 - For Python 3.11 or higher, modify the Python source code to restore compatibility with Windows 7 SP1 and Windows Server 2008 R2 SP1.
 - Fix a few bugs in the build scripts.